Professors are delivering instruction online through the remainder of the semester. SU updates and resources regarding

-You'll be able to choose from more than 100 majors and minors, as well as pre-professional programs and an interdisciplinary honors program.
+You'll choose from more than 100 majors and minors, as well as pre-professional programs and an interdisciplinary honors program.

-You'll be coming to an accredited institution.
-Accreditation means our programs are recognized for their excellence.
-Our accreditations include the Association to Advance Collegiate Schools of Business (AACSB International), National Association of Schools of Music (NASM) and the Middle States Commission on Higher Education.
-We're also a member of the Annapolis Group, an organization of the leading national independent liberal arts colleges.
+Susquehanna is an accredited, not-for-profit institution which means that our programs are both certified and recognized for their excellence.
+Our accreditations include the Association to Advance Collegiate Schools of Business (AACSB International), National Association of Schools of Music (NASM), American Chemical Society, and the Middle States Commission on Higher Education.
+We're also a member of the Annapolis Group, an organization of the nation’s top liberal arts colleges.

 You'll never have a shortage of things to do at Susquehanna!

 With more than 150 student organizations, you'll have lots of options to choose from when exploring life beyond the classroom.
 You'll find that much of learning occurs outside the classroom.